-One of the most awkward aspects of dog ownership is -- you may have guessed it -- the leg humping,_ which occurs in puppies as well as adults.
-Mounting actions are especially embarrassing when you have visitors in your home -- eek.
-The good news is that mounting behavior in dogs is 100 percent normal.
+As it turns out, o_ne of the most awkward aspects of dog ownership is — you may have guessed it — the leg humping,_ which occurs in puppies as well as adults.
+Mounting actions are especially embarrassing when you have visitors in your home — eek.
+The good news is that mounting behavior in dogs is common and 100 percent normal.
 (And yes, there are ways to stop dog humping__.)